 There are two branches of the Shenandoah River.
 The North Fork of the Shenandoah River is located exclusively west of Massanutten Mountain.
 Rain that falls on the mountains near Harrisonburg flows through the North Fork to Front Royal.
 The South Fork of the Shenandoah River stretches all the way across the valley's southern end.
 Tributaries of the South Fork, such as Lewis Creek in downtown Staunton, carry rain that fell on the valley between Waynesboro/Staunton.
 (Use your DeLorme Atlas and Gazetteer to locate these cities...)

-The regions are shown in light grey print on the map below - but I did not label the Potomac, the Rappahannock, the York, and the James rivers.
-You should be able to do that now...
+The cutural regions are shown in on the map below.
+I did not label the Potomac, the Rappahannock, the York, and the James rivers - you should be able to do that now.

 the Peninsula, Middle Peninsula, and Northern Neck are defined by four of Virginia's rivers

 Source: ArcGIS Online

 It's hard to visualize these areas from words on a web page.
 Go to your Atlas and flip through the pages.
 Get familiar with county boundaries, road locations, and rivers in eastern Virginia.

 Natural boundaries separate counties, but there are also numerous straight lines shown on the maps that define portions of the county boundaries.
 Political boundaries do not always line up with natural features that are easy to spot on the ground, and surveyors are required to define the administrative and ownership boundaries on the ground.